Slalom-Hoffnagle/300casestudy-snaplock-mobileadsb/README.md

 npm run preview
 ```

-The static production output is written to `dist/`.
-The `api/adsb.ts` and `api/elevation.ts` functions must be deployed with the app; Vercel detects them automatically when the repository is imported.
+The production build output is written to the `dist/` folder.

-## Deploy to Vercel
+## Deployment

+This app is designed to be deployed on Vercel or any platform that supports both the front-end build and the serverless API functions.

+### Vercel setup

 1. Push this repository to GitHub.
-2. Import the repository in Vercel.
+2. Import it into Vercel.
-3. Keep the detected framework preset as **Vite**.
+3. Keep the framework preset as Vite.
-4. Deploy with build command `npm run build` and output directory `dist`.
+4. Use `npm run build` for the build command.

-Vercel provides HTTPS automatically, which is required for camera, location, and orientation APIs.
-Both data proxies are required in production; do not deploy only the `dist/` directory to a static host unless it supports equivalent server-side functions.
+5. Set the output directory to `dist`.

+For camera, location, and motion APIs to work correctly, the app must be served over HTTPS.

+## Data attributions

+- ADS-B aircraft data: adsb.fi
+- Terrain elevation: Open-Meteo / Copernicus GLO-90
+- Map tiles and landmark calibration map: OpenStreetMap contributors
+- Moon calculations: SunCalc

+All attribution and source information remains visible in-app where relevant.